nasa/Common-Metadata-Repository/search-app/api_docs.md

 Any terms found in the those parameters are used to score results across other fields in the search results.
 A term is a contiguous set of characters not containing whitespace.
 A series of filters are executed against each document.
 Each of these has an associated boost value.
 The boost values of all the filters that match a given document are multiplied together to get the final document score.

+The terms are separated between keywords found in the keywords field and additional terms found in the fields listed above.

 The filters are case insensitive, support wild-cards * and ?, and are given below:

-1. All terms are contained in the long-name field OR one of the terms exactly matches the short-name field - weight 1.4
+1. All keyword terms are contained in the long-name field OR one of the keyword terms exactly matches the short-name field OR one of the additional terms is contained in the short-name or long-name - weight 1.4
-2. The term field is a single string that exactly matches the entry-id field - weight 1.4
+2. The keyword term field is a single string that exactly matches the entry-id field OR one of the additional terms is contained in the entry-id - weight 1.4
-3. All terms are contained in the Project/long-name field OR one of the terms exactly matches the Project/short-name field - weight 1.3
+3. All keyword terms are contained in the Project/long-name field OR one of the keyword terms exactly matches the Project/short-name field OR one of the additional terms is contained in the Project/short-name or Project/long-name - weight 1.3
-4. All terms are contained in the Platform/long-name field OR one of the terms exactly matches the Platform/short-name field - weight 1.3
+4. All keyword terms are contained in the Platform/long-name field OR one of the terms exactly matches the Platform/short-name field OR one of the additional terms is contained in the Platform/short-name or Platform/long-name - weight 1.3
-5. All terms are contained in the Platform/Instrument/long-name field OR one of the terms exactly matches the Platform/Instrument/short-name field - weight 1.2
+5. All keyword terms are contained in the Platform/Instrument/long-name field OR one of the keyword terms exactly matches the Platform/Instrument/short-name field OR one of the additional terms is contained in the Platform/Instrument/short-name or Platform/Instrument/long-name - weight 1.2
-6. All terms are contained in the Platform/Instrument/Sensor/long-name field OR one of the terms exactly matches the Platform/Instrument/Sensor/short-name field - weight 1.2
+6. All keyword terms are contained in the Platform/Instrument/Sensor/long-name field OR one of the keyword terms exactly matches the Platform/Instrument/Sensor/short-name field OR one of the additional terms is contained in the Platform/Instrument/Sensor/short-name or Platform/Instrument/Sensor/long-name - weight 1.2
-7. The term field is a single string that exactly matches the science-keyword field - weight 1.2
+7. The keyword term field is a single string that exactly matches the science-keyword field OR an additional term is contained in the science-keyword field - weight 1.2
-8. The term field is a single string that exactly matches the spatial-keyword field - weight 1.1
+8. The keyword term field is a single string that exactly matches the spatial-keyword field OR an additional term is contained in the spatial-keyword field - weight 1.1
-9. The term field is a single string that exactly matches the temporal-keyword field  - weight 1.1
+9. The keyword term field is a single string that exactly matches the temporal-keyword field OR an additional term is contained in the temporal-keyword field - weight 1.1

 ### <a name="facets"></a> Facets